open-edge-platform/app-orch-tenant-controller/README.md

   - Env var: `MANIFEST_TAG`
 - namespace:
   - default `orch-system`
-  - The namespace where the Application Orchestrator Tenant Controller resides
+  - the namespace where the Application Orchestrator Tenant Controller resides
 - keycloakNamespace:
   - default `orch-platform`
-  - The namespace where the Keycloak service resides
+  - the namespace where the Keycloak service resides
   - Env var: `KEYCLOAK_NAMESPACE`
 - harborNamespace:
   - default `orch-harbor`
-  - The namespace where the Harbor service resides
+  - the namespace where the Harbor service resides
   - Env var: `HARBOR_NAMESPACE`
 - platformNamespace:
   - default `orch-platform`
-  - The namespace where the Platform services reside
+  - the namespace where the Platform services reside
 - numberWorkerThreads:
   - default `2`
   - defines the number of simultaneous workers that are available to process events